Patient education: Colic (excessive crying) in infants (Beyond the Basics)

-Colic is defined as “excessive crying”.
-A child with colic usually cries for more than three hours per day, more than three days per week, for more than three weeks.
+Colic is defined as "excessive crying."
+An infant with colic usually cries for more than three hours per day on more than three days per week.

 Normal crying patterns — All infants cry more during the first three months of life than during any other time.
 There is no standard definition for "excessive" crying, although it is normal for infants to cry for up to two hours per day.
 Infants without colic cry, although generally less frequently and for a shorter time than infants with colic.

-Colic — Colic may include more than excessive crying, at least in some infants.
+Colic — Colic is more than excessive "normal" crying, at least in some infants.
 Colic differs from "normal" in the following ways: